smartcomputerlab/RVLabs.programming.and.modeling/README.md

 <picture>
  <img alt="YOUR-ALT-TEXT" src="images/bpi-f3_05.board.jpg">
 </picture>

-**BPI-F3 withSpacemiT K1** is first high-performance RISC-V SBC with 8-cores, each implementing RV64GCVB extension and additional AI instructions.
+**BPI-F3 with SpacemiT K1** is first high-performance RISC-V SBC with 8-cores, each implementing RV64GCVB extension and additional AI instructions.

 ## Software
 The VisionFive 2 board operates with Debian OS.
 The system contains all nessary packages and libraries to carry software and hardware development exercises.